Benjamindotcom/Benjamindotcom.github.io/README.md

 # My Website

-This is a place that I am testing HTML things on,
+This is my website, a place when I can create, share and show, to tell those about my self and to unveil what I have created.

 Check out it here: https://AvocadoPanda.github.io/

-If you are cool, like shrek, then bookmark it, and star this repo!